HUM-331-Princeton/HUM-331-Princeton-old-site/_posts/2021-04-19-Networked Dystopia.md

 ### Conclusions

 In this networked exploration of dystopian movies and their settings, I have reconsidered my perception of these movies.
 While initially I imagined many of these movies as taking place in a distant, unfamiliar world meant to represent our own, in this selection of films there is a strong pattern of acknowledging the physical connections between the audience's world and the dystopian world.
-In doing so, these movies may be able to more effectively communicate their severe and urgent messsages to an audience.
+In doing so, these movies may be able to more effectively communicate their severe and urgent messsages to their audiences.